w-h-a/caus/README.md

   --max-lag=3 \
   --alpha=0.05
 ```
-The output is a JSON object representing a causal graph.
+The output is a textual representation of the causal graph.

-### Stages 2 & 3: The Co-Pilot & Flight Simulator
+### Stage 2: The Flight Simulator (Next)

-Having the causal structure unlocks a roadmap:

-* We can use causal graphs to structure probabilistic inference to a few important causes of an ongoing incident instead of squinting at 'correlated' dashboards.
-* We can use causal graphs to ask 'what if' questions to structure our chaos engineering and determine our post-mortem action items instead of guessing.
+We can use causal graphs and the data to ask 'what if' questions to structure our chaos engineering and determine our post-mortem action items instead of guessing.

 ## The Data: Map vs Street